apache/jackrabbit-oak/oak-run/README.md

 Oak server mode
 ---------------

-The Oak server mode starts a full Oak instance with the standard JCR plugins and makes it available over a simple HTTP mapping defined in the `oak-http` component.
+The Oak server mode starts a MicroKernel or full Oak instance with the standard JCR plugins and makes it available over a simple HTTP mapping defined in the `oak-http` and `oak-mk-remote` components.
 To start this mode, use:

     $ java -jar oak-run-*.jar server [uri] [fixture] [options]